ten7/handbook.ten7.com/050-how-we-do-things.md

 We have a weekly company meeting each Monday at 10 a.m.
 CST.
 Ivan will share updates, the team can connect, and anyone can bring any topic to the table.

-If you’re a part of an Agile team, you’ll also have a daily [standup](https://en.wikipedia.org/wiki/Stand-up_meeting).
+You'll also have a daily [standup](https://en.wikipedia.org/wiki/Stand-up_meeting).
 These happen at 9:30 a.m.
 CST sharp over Zoom.

 ## Money Things

 ### Getting Paid

-Payroll is processed biweekly and your salary will be direct deposited every other Friday.
+Payroll is processed biweekly, and your salary will be direct deposited every other Friday.
 When you receive your first paycheck, please verify that taxes, insurance, and 401(k), were accurately deducted.

 We use [Gusto](https:// gusto.com/) to keep track of payroll - you’ll receive an invitation to setup your account for direct deposit.